Does My Child Need Extra Lessons or Educational Therapy?

 If your child is showing frustration or difficulty at school in areas such as spelling, reading, math, an inability to express thoughts either verbally or in writing, and demonstrating illegible handwriting even after assistance, he or she is exhibiting common indicators of a learning disability.

-NILD Educational Therapy® looks at developing underlying skills and teaching the brain how to think and process effectively.
+NILD educational therapists look at the underlying thinking and processing skills.
 As a result it takes longer, for it is building concepts and thinking skills so students can learn for a lifetime.
 NILD sessions are one-on-one.

 NILD educational therapists, have met rigorous training requirements and want to know how the student learns and how to make them into efficient and independent learners.
 They offer metacognitive and compensatory learning strategies to improve mental functioning of the student, strengthening specific areas of cognition that are weak.